ErkanHatipoglu/100-days-of-code/day_12_number_guessing_game/README.md

 # Number Guessing Game

 ## Overview
+This repository contains Python code for a simple "Number Guessing Game."
+The game prompts users to guess a randomly generated number within a specified range.
+Users can choose between easy and hard difficulty levels, each with a different number of attempts.

 ## Instructions
+1. Run the Python script number_guessing_game.py.
+2. Follow the on-screen instructions to select the difficulty level (easy or hard).
+3. Input your guesses when prompted.
+4. The game will provide feedback on each guess, indicating if it's too high, too low, or correct.
+5. Continue guessing until you correctly identify the number or run out of attempts.

 ## Flowchart
 The flowchart of the "Number Guessing Game" is as follows: